logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

               key: logzio-traces-shipping-token
               name: logzio-monitoring-secret
         - name: REGION
-          value: us # Replace with the 2-letter code for your region from the Logz.io Regions and Listener hosts table or from your Account settings page
+          value: us # Replace with the 2-letter code for your region from the Logz.io Regions and Listener hosts table or from your Account settings page - as in step 3 above.
 #        - name: GRPC_STORAGE_PLUGIN_LOG_LEVEL  # Uncomment these lines to enable debug logs in the collector
 #          value: debug
 ---